Updated Food Recall Warning - Ryding-Regency Meat Packers Ltd. brand raw beef products recalled due to E. coli O157:H7

-St. Ann's Foods Inc./Ryding-Regency Meat Packers Ltd. (EST. 639) is recalling Ryding-Regency Meat Packers Ltd. brand raw beef products from the marketplace due to possible E. coli O157:H7 contamination.
+Ryding-Regency Meat Packers Ltd. (EST. 99) is recalling Ryding-Regency Meat Packers Ltd. brand raw beef products from the marketplace due to possible E. coli O157:H7 contamination.
 Food service establishments, retailers, distributors and manufacturers should not serve, use, or sell the recalled products described below.

 The following products may have been sold nationally.